magento/magento2/app/code/Magento/AdvancedSearch/README.md

 # Magento_AdvancedSearch module
-Magento_AdvancedSearch module introduces advanced search functionality and provides interfaces that allow to implement this functionality by 3rd party search engines.
+The Magento_AdvancedSearch module introduces advanced search functionality and provides interfaces that allow third-party search engines to implement this functionality.

 ## Installation details